 • Family Responsibility Leave

-The Right to Earn Credit for Length of Employment
+5. Right To Earn Credit Towards Length of Employment

-You continue to earn credits towards the length of your employment, the length of your service and seniority while you are on stress leave.
-This impacts your entitlements regarding severance pay, vacation pay and vacation time off, as well as other benefits.
+You continue to earn credit towards the length of your employment, the length of your service, and seniority while you are on stress leave.
+This impacts your entitlements regarding severance pay, vacation pay, vacation time off, and other benefits.

-However, if you take stress leave while you are on probation, that time off does not count towards completing your probationary period.
+However, if you take stress leave while on probation, that time off does not count towards completing your probationary period.

 Employee Obligations Regarding Stress Leave & Sick Leave

-Even if you are unable to notify your employer that you need time off for sick/stress leave, you do not lose the right to take the leave.
+Even if you cannot notify your employer that you need time off for sick/stress leave, you do not lose the right to take the leave.

 Therapist and patient discuss stress leave

-• If you were seen in person by the healthcare professional who signed the note.
+• If you were seen by the healthcare professional who signed the note in person.

 • The expected length of your sick/stress leave.